CSandler-Dev/MIST4610-G1-P2/README.md

 ## 5 | Chain of Data Exploration

-Given the scattered and uncoordinated nature of the datasets we pulled together, we explored the data in layers which was formative to our understanding of the data.
+Given the scattered and uncoordinated nature of the datasets we pulled together, we explored the data in layers, which was formative to our understanding of the data.

 1. **CQE Scatter (Median WSS vs. Median Price)**
    *Bubble size = sample count, colour = AltitudeBand.*
-   → Ethiopia, Guatemala, Colombia emerge as **high-altitude, high-CQE “sweet-spots.”**
+   → Ethiopia, Guatemala, and Colombia emerge as **high-altitude, high-CQE “sweet-spots.”**

 2. **High-CQE Set**
    Lasso those bubbles → `High_CQE_Set` for drill-down.